-Windows, external doors and joinery Repair Category 1 Notes We note windows and doors to the property have recently been replaced together with external joinery which is now clad with UPVC finishes.
+Windows, external doors and joinery Repair Category 1 Notes Pointing and silicon around windows and openings requires attention.
+The Velux windows have been replaced in the more recent past.
 We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.